Biopsychosocial Assessment: A Complete Clinical Guide

 Highly Sensitive Person: Traits, Therapy and Clinical Guidance

 A highly sensitive person experiences the world with a depth of processing that most people simply do not share.
 Noise, social dynamics, emotional atmosphere, lighting – each of these registers more intensely for someone high in Sensory Processing Sensitivity (SPS).
-The term “highly sensitive person” was coined by psychologist Dr Elaine Aron in the early […]
+The term “highly sensitive person” was coined by psychologist Dr Elaine Aron, whose research on […]

 Internal Family Systems Model: A Clinical Guide for Therapists